-- (a) The members of the Welfare Forum shall be the Warden, the Senior Tutor, the Chaplain, the Principal of the Postmasters, the Equality Adviser, the Harassment Advisers to Junior Members, the Junior Deans for Welfare, the Deputy Principal of the Postmasters, the Academic Registrar, the College Nurse, the College Doctors, the Student Support Administrator, a representative of the Counselling Service, a representative of the Disability Advisory Service, seven representatives of the Junior Common Room as follows: the President, two Welfare Representatives, the LGBTQ Representative, the Equal Opportunities Representative, the Academic Affairs Representative, and the International Representative; and three representatives of the Middle Common Room as follows: the President and two Welfare Representatives. - (b) The Chaplain shall chair the Welfare Forum and be its Convenor. - (c) The Chaplain shall convene the Welfare Forum not less often than once in every Term.
-Without prejudice to the overall responsibility of the Chaplain as Convenor the minutes of the Forum's meetings shall be taken by one of the Junior Deans for Welfare. - (d) It shall be the duty of the Welfare Forum:

-- (i) generally to consider all issues pertaining to the welfare of Junior Members of the College and to make such recommendations in relation to those issues to any Board as it thinks appropriate; - (ii) to receive and consider reports on the matters within its remit from the Junior Common Room, the Middle Common Room, the University Counselling Service, and the Disability Advisory Service; - (iii) to monitor the training of College Peer Supporters; - (iv) to review and plan the College's response to public health issues; - (v) to consider the report on the welfare of the Junior Members submitted annually by the Chaplain to the Warden and Tutors' Committee
+- 37. - (a) The members of the Welfare Forum shall be the Warden, the Senior Tutor, the Chaplain, the Principal of the Postmasters, the Equality Adviser, the Harassment Advisers to Junior Members, the Junior Deans for Welfare, the Deputy Principal of the Postmasters, the Academic Registrar, the College Nurse, the College Doctors, the Student Support Administrator, a representative of the Counselling Service, a representative of the Disability Advisory Service, seven representatives of the Junior Common Room as follows: the President, two Welfare Representatives, the LGBTQ Representative, the Equal Opportunities Representative; and three representatives of the Middle Common Room as follows: the President and two Welfare Representatives. - (b) The Warden shall chair the Welfare Forum and the Head of Welfare shall be its Convenor. - (c) The Head of Welfare shall convene the Welfare Forum not less often than once in every Term.
+Without prejudice to the overall responsibility of the Head of Welfare as Convenor the minutes of the Forum's meetings shall be taken by one of the Junior Deans for Welfare. - (d) It shall be the duty of the Welfare Forum: - generally to consider all issues pertaining to the welfare of Junior Members of the College and to make such recommendations in relation to those issues to any Board as it thinks appropriate; - (ii) to receive and consider reports on the matters within its remit from the Junior Common Room, the Middle Common Room, the University Counselling Service, and the Disability Advisory Service; - (iii) to monitor the training of College Peer Supporters; - (iv) to review and plan the College's response to public health issues; - (v) to consider the report on the welfare of the Junior Members submitted annually by the Head of Welfare to the Warden and Tutors' Committee.